obstrom/packer-app-api/notes.md

 Listing some possible heuristics to optimize the process.

 ### Optimize for a single bin approach

 1. Filter out any bins whose volumes fall short of the total volume of the task.
 2. Filter out any bins whose dimensions won't hold the dimensions of any given item in the task (e.g. a long item for a cube box).
 3. Sorts the items in descending order of size, attempting to place the bigger items first.

 ### Post sorting adjustments

 1. Favor solutions that place heavier items to the bottom when stacking if deciding between solutions.

+### 6/4 2022 Notes

+Use the LAFF algorithm from the paper "An Efficient Algorithm for 3D Rectangular Box Packing".
+To work around the algorithm finding the optimal stacking instead of the optimal container try the following:

+* Derive the width and depth parameters for the first steps of the algorithm from the Bin instead of the longest times
+* You could get the optimal width and depth first to remove any Bin with a too small of a footprint
+* And if the packing blows the height, just skip that Bin or the solution